Test-Time Detoxification without Training or Learning Anything: Discussion

-\paragraph{The Low-Temperature Requirement} We ran our experiments in a low-temperature setting (i.e., 0.1).
-A higher value (beyond around 0.5 as shown by our sensitivity analysis in Section~\ref{sec:sensitivity_analysis}) creates significant instability in the evaluation of the objective function $\Phi$. \citet{nesterov_zoo} assume deterministic (noise-free) function evaluations at perturbed points, and the finite-difference estimator does not explicitly control any stochasticity there.
-Nevertheless, our method is still robust at chat-level generation standard temperatures \citep{openai_blogpost}, and these levels are mainly adopted in safety-concerned context \citep{supporting_human_raters, foundation_sec_ift}.
-Lastly, we emphasize that high-temperature evaluations in the prior work—set up by \citep{liu_dexperts}—primarily stress-test the decoding-based methods as they are expected to be robust under decoding stochasticity.
+Nonetheless, the proposed method remains robust at the generation temperatures standard in chat-level deployment~\citep{openai_blogpost}, and these levels are predominantly adopted in safety-sensitive contexts~\citep{supporting_human_raters, foundation_sec_ift}.
+Lastly, we emphasize that the high-temperature evaluations in prior work—established by \citet{liu_dexperts}—primarily stress-test decoding-based methods, which are expected to be robust under decoding stochasticity.

-\paragraph{Computational Overhead and Deployment} Depending on the input and model, the number of iterations $\bar{K}$ until early stopping can be larger, increasing the total number of forward passes.
-Nonetheless, when inference runs on a high-throughput stack (such as vLLM \citep{vllm} used in our experiments), this cost is substantially amortized via \textit{batched inference} (see Appendix~\ref{app:implementation} for details).
-In realistic server-side deployments, we therefore view the additional query cost as a mild limitation.
+\paragraph{Computational overhead and deployment.} Depending on the input and model, the number of iterations $\bar{K}$ until early stopping can be large, increasing the total number of forward passes.
+Nonetheless, when inference runs on a high-throughput stack (such as vLLM~\citep{vllm}, used in our experiments), the $N+1$ evaluations within each iteration are batched into a single call, reducing the effective cost to approximately $\bar{K}$ sequential forward passes (see Appendix~\ref{app:implementation} for details).
+Even so, the iterative nature of the procedure makes TIDE slightly slower than reward-based baselines—roughly 9 seconds compared to about 1 second for RAD (Appendix~\ref{app:wall-clock}).
+In realistic server-side deployments, we view this additional latency—incurred in exchange for requiring no training or additional learned parameters—as a mild limitation.